MAP-SiRi/Assemblystation/Readme.md

 Related projects https://github.com/simatic-ax

+## Generated libraries
+--> Enable robot --> Checks for availability of robot; Enables robot if available \\
+--> State Machine --> State machine for overall station

 ## TIAX Workflow for generating libraries
   If not done, login to the AX registry
   (Optional at startup) Update of all packages implicitly